 Achieving significant transformation of community health outcomes requires an integrated approach that involves broad community and patient stakeholder engagement with the research enterprise to speed and optimize uptake of new innovations.
 Yet, community stakeholders, including public health, social services, community based organizations, caregivers, families, patient advocates, insurance companies, and payers have not been optimally involved in shaping research.
 Lack of engagement impacts integrated, interdisciplinary collaboration, slows innovation, and may hamper development of creative opportunities for translation of scientific innovations to broader populations.

 While many recognize that patient and community stakeholder engagement is necessary and optimal to stimulate the generation of innovative solutions to improve health and reduce health inequities, there are limited funding mechanisms for this important activity.
-Consequently, the Duke Clinical Translational Science Institute (CTSI) funds the Population Health Improvement Collaboration Awards program to stimulate and foster community-research partnerships that advance solutions to improve local health and health care delivery.
+Consequently, the Duke Clinical Translational Science Institute (CTSI) funds the Population Health Improvement Awards program to stimulate and foster community-research partnerships that advance solutions to improve local health and health care delivery.
 The awards also can be leveraged to provide the necessary funding to generate pilot data for future funding opportunities involving community-research collaborations.

-Improvement Awards program aims to engage community and academic partners in collaborative research that promotes novel ideas to improve community and population health.
-Duke CTSI, home of the National Institutes of Health’s Clinical and Translational Science Award at Duke, will provide approximately $100,000 to support pilot awards that can be used to either a) develop new community-research partnerships or b) foment already existing community and research partnerships that aim to develop and test effective solutions to improve community and population health.
+This Awards program aims to engage community and academic partners in collaborative research that promotes novel ideas to improve community and population health.
+Duke CTSI, home of the National Institutes of Health’s Clinical and Translational Science Award at Duke, will provide approximately $100,000 annually to support pilot awards that can be used to either a) develop new community-research partnerships or b) foment already existing community and research partnerships that aim to develop and test effective solutions to improve community and population health.
 These partnerships and innovations can originate from community stakeholders or from Duke research partners but they must involve both community and research collaborators.